 - The state of Fire Doors falls within this responsibility and is given specific reference in the FSO.
-These can be harsh environments for doors, with high and fast flow and with little sympathy for the door!
+These can be harsh environments for doors, with high footfall and fast flow, so regular inspections are key!

 Why is a Fire Door Important?